benjdj6/todo-node-based-HTTP-API-Server/README.md

 CREATE USER testuser WITH PASSWORD password;

-GRANT ALL PRIVILEGES ON tasks TO testuser;'''
+GRANT ALL PRIVILEGES ON tasks TO testuser;''''